 Kshara or Herbal Application

-This is an alkaline and caustic paste that is used for treating haemorrhoids or piles.
+This alkaline and caustic paste is used for treating haemorrhoids or piles.
 It has a cauterising action and is made from a herbal blend.
 The kshara gets applied to the haemorrhoid with a slit proctoscope that is a specialised device.
 This blend, as mentioned, will chemically cauterise the haemorrhoid that may have been bleeding and open.

 This is generally considered the best method to treat piles when it comes to ayurvedic medicine.
 Specific medications will be recommended to help balance the body while you recover, depending on the dosha.
 Here too, lifestyle or dietary changes may need to be made.